I forgot to tell you, Mike, Repto Audio Soundbite number 14.

 I'm joking.

-But his point about Trump becoming the nominee and how Trump is not governed by the standard, ordinary, everyday procedures of politics, the rules, say of decorum and manners and all that, that all bets are off, that Trump breaks the mold, and Hillary is the mold.
+But his point about Trump becoming the nominee and how Trump is not governed by the standard, ordinary, everyday procedures of politics, the rules, say, of decorum and manners and all that, that all bets are off, that Trump breaks the mold, and Hillary is the mold.

-Hillary is old, she is fit into one mold, it's the standard, ordinary, everyday political manual.
+It's the standard, ordinary, everyday political manual.

 She won't know what hit her, is his point.

-if Trump is the nominee, and others might play the same role or fill the same bill.
+If Trump is the nominee, and others might play the same role or fill the same bill.

 If Rubio, here's what he says about Rubio, if Rubio wins a nomination, I suspect he will beat Hillary like a drum.